Tusharkanda/kidney_matching/README.md

 ## HOW To Run the project
 # 1)Download all the projects files given in the final folder
+download the python file and the patient and donor excel files and background image for the graphical prurpose name the image as kidneybg.png.
 # 2)install all the neccessary dependencies and the required modules
+the required commands are to be executed in the terminal 1)pip install networkx
+2)pip install matplotlib
+3)sudo apt-get install python3-tk( For Debian/Ubuntu based systems)
+4)pip install pandas
+5)pip install pillow

 # 3) Run the code file either in the text editor or using the terminal
+# 4)
 ## Introduction

 The Kidney Matching System is a Python-based application using libraries such as NetworkX, Matplotlib, and Tkinter.
 It allows registering patients and donors, checking their compatibility based on blood groups and tissues, and visualizing the compatibility graphically.